 And lastly, there is the street address.
 Many buildings are located on busy roads and in larger complexes there can be a number of different street addresses, depending on the building and location of the entrance.
 An apartment situated at the rear of a block, away from road noise, can be negatively affected if its address causes buyers to think it’s on a main road.
 These apartments can often sell for less than an equivalent in the same complex – but they will always be the bridesmaid, never the bride.

-Not all apartments are created equal.
+When choosing an apartment it pays to remember that not all apartments are created equal.
 To buy well you need to be able to recognise a good complex, know which rules to break and then identify the best apartment.
 That’s step one – then you need to do your due diligence!
 If you need help with that, consider our Evaluation & Negotiation Service.

 Published 6 September, 2017